-This step is optional and depends mainly on whether the regulator would like to award precisely defined assignments.
-It is not uncommon that the regulator only carries out an initial network planning and leaves the detailed network planning to the licence holder68.
+This step is optional and depends mainly on whether the Regulator would like to award precisely defined assignments.
+It is not uncommon that the Regulator only carries out an initial network planning and leaves the detailed network planning to the license holder68.

 A detailed network planning to predict the network coverage requires considerable resources and knowledge.
-The calculation should be as accurate as possible otherwise the regulator has to allow a large safety margin in order to avoid unachievable requirements.
-In this way, drafting a detailed network planning seems only justified for the situation where the regulator would like to award exact assignments rather than allotments.
+The calculation should be as accurate as possible otherwise the Regulator has to allow a large safety margin in order to avoid unachievable requirements.
+In this way, drafting a detailed network planning seems only justified for the situation where the Regulator would like to award exact assignments rather than allotments.
 For a detailed network planning some minimal resources are required:

-1. An accurate and up-to-date population database (i.e. with sufficient accuracy that it can be used to inform the public/viewers whether they will have DTTB/MTV reception, hence the database should be at the level of individual addresses or postcodes);
+- 1. An accurate and up-to-date population database (i.e. with sufficient accuracy that it can be used to inform the public/viewers whether they will have DTTB/MTV reception, hence the database should be at the level of individual addresses or postcodes); - 2.
+Planning software and expertise (capable of carry out calculations for either SFN and/or MFN topologies); - 3.
+Detailed information on existing sites in operation either currently or in the future (not only in the country but also abroad and also including other services in the broadcast bands).

-66 Frequency bands for MTV are different according to standards.
+Frequency bands for MTV are different according to standards.
 For example T-DMB is implemented in the VHF band.

-67 A special case for planning a DTTB/MTV service, is to select a DAB allotment/assignment.
+A special case for planning a DTTB/MTV service, is to select a DAB allotment/assignment.
 Transforming a DAB allotment to a DVB allotment is almost impossible.
 However a DVB allotment can be converted to a DAB allotment.
 For guidance on this see ECC report 166, "The possibilities and consequences of converting GE06 DVB-T allotments/assignments in Band III into T-DAB allotments/assignments including adjacent channel issues", February 2008.

-68 No exact definitions exist for a detailed network planning.
-However as a working definition one could say that a detailed network planning, is the planning on which basis the licence holder will order its transmitter equipment (i.e. the exact transmitter configuration in terms of antenna diagram and ERP is known).
+No exact definitions exist for a detailed network planning.
+However as a working definition one could say that a detailed network planning, is the planning on which basis the license holder will order its transmitter equipment (i.e. the exact transmitter configuration in terms of antenna diagram and ERP is known).